 UNHCR concern at xenophobic violence in South Africa

-In South Africa, xenophobic attacks over the last three weeks have killed six people and displaced over 5,000 foreign nationals, including refugees and asylum-seekers in the eastern province of KwaZulu-Natal.
-The attacks began in late March following an apparent labour dispute involving South African and foreign workers.
-They are on top of displacement that took place in January as a result of similar incidents in Soweto, near Johannesburg in Gauteng Province.
-UNHCR is extremely concerned.
-We have welcomed the response by the Government in trying to contain the situation and provide assistance to those who have had to flee their homes.
+The attacks in KwaZulu-Natal province began in late March following an apparent labour dispute involving South African and foreign workers.
+These latest population movements come on top of displacement that took place in January as a result of similar incidents in Soweto, near Johannesburg in Gauteng province.

 The Government of South Africa has spoken out against these incidents.
 It has pledged to do it all it can to protect foreign nationals in the country and reaffirmed its commitment toward refugees and asylum-seekers in line with international law and protocols.

 South Africa currently hosts some 65,000 refugees and 295,000 asylum-seekers.